badderc/CarlieBadder.github.io/_posts/2017-10-20-Project_McNulty.md

 ---
 layout: post
-title: Activity Classification
+title: Run...or Walk?
 ---

 ![_Runners]({{ site.baseurl }}/images/runninggroup.jpg)

-### My model tells me you are neither walking nor running right now...
+## My model tells me you are neither walking nor running right now...
 as you sit reading this blog post.

 ## The Project